halannhile/destination-sharing-app/README.md

 ## Functionalities:

-Full-stack MERN app with:
+A full-stack MERN app with:

 * Authentication
 * CRUD functionalities
 * Google Maps API

-## A work in progress...
+## Note: this is a work in progress...

 Progress so far: